cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 The main change needed for the provider is the removal of queuing logic for `SlashPackets` and `VSCMaturedPackets` upon being received.

 Instead, the provider will consult the slash meter to determine if a `SlashPacket` can be handled immediately.
-If not, the provider will return an ack message to the consumer communicating that the `SlashPacket` could not be handled, and needs to be sent again in the future (retried).
+If not, the provider will return an acknowledgement message to the consumer communicating that the `SlashPacket` could not be handled, and needs to be sent again in the future (retried).

 `VSCMaturedPackets` will always be handled immediately upon being received by the provider.